barchart/marketdata-api-js/README.md

 ### Package Managers

-This library has been published as a public module to NPM as [@barchart/marketdata-api-js](https://www.npmjs.com/package/@barchart/marketdata-api-js).
+This library has been published as a public package to NPM as [@barchart/marketdata-api-js](https://www.npmjs.com/package/@barchart/marketdata-api-js).

  ```sh
  npm install @barchart/marketdata-api-js -S
 ```

+### Build

+Source code is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018).
+Consequently, transpilation (or polyfill use) is recommended for use in web browsers.